 This is definitely one of the most common questions I get about squats.
 What makes squats worth doing?
 The answer to this comes down to understanding compound lifts.
 Compound lifts are ones that work most or all of the body.

 If you’re someone who is lifting weights to gain muscle, you want lots of compound lifts in your routine.
 This is because they work the most amount of muscles possible, a key to gaining muscle fast.
+As with any kind of exercise that gets you moving, squatting is also a good way to lose body fat.

 Let’s say that you wanted to get a stronger chest.
 What’s one of the first exercises you would want to do?
 The bench press, of course.
 Why?
 Because it’s proven to be an effective compound lift for increasing the size and strength of your chest muscles.